NitinParri/rfrsj_font_awesome/README.md

 ## Features

 - Browse and insert Font Awesome icons via a modal dialog in CKEditor 5
-- Supports Font Awesome 7.2 Pro+ icon packs and all styles: Classic, Sharp, Duotone, Sharp Duotone and Brands
+- Supports Font Awesome 7.2 Pro+ icon packs with all styles: Classic, Sharp, Duotone, Sharp Duotone and Brands
-- Filter icons by icon pack and style or search with keyword
+- Filter icons by icon pack and style or search icons by name
-- Add extra options: Size, Animation, Rotation, Pull and/or Auto width
+- Set extra options: Size, Animation, Rotation, Pull and/or Auto width
-- CSS files configured once via Site Settings - automatically applied to CKEditor (and optional to the frontend)
+- CSS files can be configured once via Site Settings and are automatically applied to CKEditor (and optionally to the frontend)
-- **Font Awesome is not included!** You have to include it yourself with the paths set in Site Settings.
+- **Font Awesome is not included!** You have to purchase a license and upload the required files so you can include the CSS files by setting the correct paths in Site Settings.

 ## Requirements